 Please check rates and details directly with the companies in question if you need more recent info.

-The Schneckenloch (snail's hole) is a spacious karst cave which is rather popular for spelunking tours.
+The Schneckenloch (snail's hole) is a spacious karst cave which is rather popular for cave trekking tours.
 The cave is comparably easy, but it still is a wild cave, not a tourist cave.
 There are several groups organizing spelunking trips.
 The visit is very popular among boy scouts and other youth clubs and school classes.

 The cave is reached by a walk from the hamlet Schönenbach.
 This is a so called Sommerdorf (summer village), which means it is only inhabited during the summer months.
 The high pastures are used to graze livestock, and the people who live here do things like caring for the cows, milking and making cheese.
 Today tourism is a second income, so the village has three restaurants.
 The walk to the cave is 3.5 km long and 250 m uphill, and takes about 75 minutes.

 The cave is rather spacious, but several narrow passages and some slopes make the tour demanding.
 So if you are not an experienced caver, you should definitely book a tour with a spelunking operator.
 The cave is not suitable for beginners without experienced company.